 Take your invoice and premium payment to the nearest retail payment location.
-Visit deancare.com/billpay and look for the "Find a retail location" link on the right side of the page to find a location near you.
+Visit deancare. com/billpay and look for the "Find a retail location" link on the right side of the page to find a location near you.

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-If you want to change your payment option, please contact us by calling the Customer Care Center or in writing.
+To change your payment method, contact the Customer Care Center.